-In the first article on use cases for SAP Event Management (EM), I took you through some of the use cases for SAP Transportation Management (TM), Global Trade Services (GTS) and Supplier Network Collaboration (SNC), as well as the highly popular Track and Trace where folks simply want to know from their carriers or freight forwarders that their goods are on time.
+In the first article on use cases for SAP Event Management (EM), I took you through some of the use cases for SAP Transportation Management (TM), Global Trade Services (GTS) and Supplier Network Collaboration (SNC), as well as the highly popular Track & Trace where folks simply want to know from their carriers or freight forwarders that their goods are on time.
 It seems simple, but SAP EM is the standard tool that SAP provides for this functionality.
 Now let’s take a look at a few more use cases.

 Order to Cash

-Several years back, in 2006, I chaired the SAP EM Influence Council for SAP where I helped gather requirements from the users of EM at the time.
+Several years back, I chaired the SAP EM Influence Council for SAP where I helped gather requirements from the users of EM at the time.
 The number one request for additions to SAP EM was to provide an Order To Cash (OTC) visibility process.
 Well, six years later, SAP delivered: They never delivered a free visibility process, but they delivered a “for fee” Rapid Deployment Solution, called “Order Track and Exception Management.”
 I worked a little with SAP on the design, so at least I know that it covers the essentials.
 It’s not quite how we implement it, but in the end, it will work just fine.
 For more details on the scenario check out Berthold’s blog posting on SCN.

 Reveal has implemented SAP EM to cover the OTC several times now, and we like to refer to it as WIMO: Where Is My Order?
 Simply put, it tracks the lifecycle of a sales order line from creation through payment from the customer.
 A typical lifecycle of order goes through order management where delivery blocks, incompletion, CR holds and status management are typically addressed.
 It then flows through fulfillment through outbound delivery, purchase order or production order.
 These we track as individual event handlers and tie them together in the SAP EM Web UI.
 We finally end up with the invoice and its payment, hopefully within terms.
 Just a note here: Track and Trace plays a part in this scenario as well.
 Because if we use a carrier or freight forwarder to deliver the goods, then we would expect to receive EDI 214 / 315 messages to tell us the status of the shipments, which, in turn, will become part of the WIMO visibility report.
 Below is an example of a custom report pulling SAP EM data to provide end-to-end visibility to the OTC process.